Reine Azzi grew up in Nigeria and later came back to Lebanon to complete her BA in English Language and Literature.

 She was accepted into a scholarship program funded by the European Commission, the Erasmus Mundus, and graduated with distinction among the first group of humanities graduates, with an emphasis on literature and gender studies.

-Prior to joining LAU, Reine Azzi began working for an international NGO, where she served as reporting officer and monitoring manager on a number of programs in South Lebanon and Nahr El Bared.
+Prior to joining LAU, Azzi worked for an international NGO, where she served as reporting officer and monitoring manager on a number of programs in South Lebanon and Nahr El Bared.

 At LAU, she teaches a number of literature, language, and philosophy courses and is also the licensee, curator, and host of TEDxLAU, the first independently-organized TED-like university event in Lebanon.